-Q: What does the basic living assistance provide?
+Q: What does the basic living assistance provide in the R&P Program?
 Does this include housing and meals?

 A: Resettlement agencies participating in the Department of State's R&P Program are required to provide basic needs support for the first month after arrival.
-This includes housing and food or a food allowance until other forms of assistance (public cash assistance and food stamps) can be accessed by the SIV recipient.
+This includes housing and food items or a food allowance until other forms of assistance (public cash assistance and food stamps) can be accessed by the SIV recipient.